Scholarships, Search no more!

 Lockheed Martin STEM Scholarship – Lockheed Martin launched a new scholarship program in 2019 to provide opportunities to students who want to build their talents and change the world,

 awarding scholarships of $10,000 per student – renewable each year.
 The program will continue to add up to 200 new recipients each year and will be open to individuals studying engineering or computer science that demonstrate financial need and come from underrepresented or underserved communities.
-Applications for the 2020-2021 academic year open January 15, 2020, and will close March 12, 2020.
+Applications for the 2021-2022 academic year should open in January 2021 and close in March 2021.
 For eligibility and application guidelines, link on scholarship.

 Bay Colony Dollars for Scholars – The Bay Colony Dollars for Scholars provides financial assistance for education to the employees, spouses, children, and grandchildren of the following: Bay Colony Community Association and the Condominium Associations located within Bay Colony in Naples, Florida.
 It can be used for an accredited College / Trade School, evening, or other classes to advance careers and for English Language lessons.